Skip to Content

 ££

-It’s only right that a joint inspired by Bangkok is one of the best spots for late-night dining London offers.
+It’s only right that a joint inspired by Bangkok is one of the best spots for late-night dining in our fair old city.
+Anyone who’s ever been in BKK late-night knows that if there’s one thing you can always get your hands on, it’s a plate of great food.

-If you’re after something extra-special, opt for the aged beef sirloin, smoked bone marrow, and galangal relish to share – it costs a pretty penny but it’s well worth it.
+If you’re after something extra-special, opt for the Massaman smoked short rib, or Moo Hong braised belly – both cost a pretty penny, but they’re both well worth it.

 MEATliquor W1